kabirrgrover/kabirrgrover/README.md

 # Hi, I'm Kabir 👋
-Computer Science at UMD • Builder • Founder Energy • AI + Full Stack + Healthcare
+Computer Science at UMD • Builder • Founder Energy • AI + Full Stack + Fintech + Medtech

 I like shipping products, solving problems, and building things that actually get used.
 Most of my work lives at the intersection of AI, health, fintech, and consumer apps.
 I focus on creating systems that feel fast, reliable, and genuinely useful.